EddyIonescu/ping-cli/README.md

 - The pinging starts at StartPinging, which is at the bottom of ping/ping.go
 - From there, it enters an infinite loop of calling the goroutine SendPing (using go, so it is on another thread), which uses ICMP WriteTo to send the ping.
 - For every SendPing call that is made, a ReceivePing call is also made (also on another thread), which waits to receive an echo.
-- Once ReceivePing parses the message, it adds the time it took to receive it (the round-trip time) to a channel.
+- Once ReceivePing parses the message, it adds the time it took to receive it (the round-trip time, RTT) to a channel.
 - GenerateStats is a function that prints statistics everytime a packet is received.
-It does this by ranging over the channel ReceivePing adds RTTs to, meaning that the inner for loop is invoked whenever a new RTT is added to the channel.
-It prints the min/max/avg as well as the ratio of received to sent packets.
+It does this by ranging over the channel that ReceivePing adds RTTs to, meaning that the loop is iterated whenever a new RTT is added to the channel.
+It prints the min/max/avg RTTs as well as the ratio of received to sent packets.

 ## Tests: